FlyingGiraffe/vidax/docs/models/wan2_2.md

 its weights *and* the token sequence sharded at once, e.g.
 `--tensor_parallel_size 2 --sequence_parallel_size 2` on this repo's 4
 chips.
-This measurably helps: it's what let A14B run at a noticeably larger resolution than either trick alone reached here (see Status below), though still short of the reference's full 1280x720x81 on just 4 chips.
+This measurably helps: it's what let A14B run at a noticeably larger resolution than either trick alone reached here, though still short of the reference's full 1280x720x81 on just 4 chips (see the `--num_frames` row in the CLI reference below for the actual reachable resolution).

 Unlike TI2V-5B, A14B reuses **Wan2.1's causal VAE** (`Wan2.1_VAE.pth`,
 `vae_stride=(4,8,8)`) — the checkpoint repo ships that file, not